Shelly Plus H&T web interface guide

 From the drop-down menu, select the temperature unit, which will be used to display the temperature on the device's display.
 You can choose either Celsius or Fahrenheit.

-Choose a value between 0.5 and 5 from the drop-down menu, which will set the threshold for triggering a device wake-up.
-However, the device sends status updates as often as every 5 minutes, so if the device’s temperature changes suddenly and surpasses the threshold, the change will still be reported after 5 minutes from the last report have passed and not at the exact time it happens.
+Choose a value between 0.5 °C and 5 °C from the drop-down menu, which will set the threshold for triggering a device wake-up.
+However, the device sends status updates as often as every 5 minutes, so if the device’s temperature changes suddenly and surpasses the threshold, the change will still be reported after 5 minutes from the last report has passed and not at the exact time it happens.
 You can also choose to disable this option.
 To save the changes, click OK.

-Set the humidity threshold in percent, which will trigger a device wake up.
+Set the humidity threshold in percent, which will trigger a device wake-up.
 You can type in a value between 1% and 20% in the text box.
 Relative humidity change with more than the specified value triggers the device to report sensor data.
 To save the changes, click Apply.

 To make the humidity readings more accurate, set an offset.
 This is a value, which will be added to / subtracted from the readings.
+The minimum value is -50%, and the maximum is 50%.

 Actions